 If you have a website, you already use a top-level domain.
-It’s an important element that makes your website accessible and visible, and it's one of the most immediate reflections of your online brand.
+This important element makes your website accessible and visible, and it's one of the first reflections of your online brand.

 Still, you may not be sure what a top-level domain is, or if it can impact your site rankings.
 In this guide, we’ll explore top-level domain types, review some popular TLD examples, and offer tips to ensure your TLD is doing the best job possible for your site.